junglir-del/glb_to_rt/README.md

-# Example of loading a .glb 3D map into Sionna RT for mobile network (digital-twin) simulations
+# Example of loading a .glb 3D map into Sionna RT

 1. Download any map based on latitude and longitude from https://download.geofabrik.de/ for the modeling of buildings and other objects, and from https://opentopography.org/ for DEM.
 Then, combine them to generate the .glb 3D map with buildings and terrain.